A Christmas Prince: Reception

 Bridget Read of Vogue reviewed the film, writing that the film's story is "a grab bag of various made-for-TV plot elements."
 She noted that the writers "bots is that it very clearly derives its narrative from a few romantic comedies and royal-theme movies," and that "basically different scripts ripped up and stapled together."
-Kathryn VanArendonk of Vulture called the film "unnecessarily cruel."
+Kathryn VanArendonk of Vulture described the film as "total garbage, but you'll love it anyways."
 Renee Schonfeld of Common Sense Media gave the film a rate of three stars out of five, calling it "sumptuous movie with gorgeous sets, costumes, and cinematography, and lovely holiday music."

 Sequels

 On May 18, 2018, a sequel was announced, titled A Christmas Prince: The Royal Wedding.
 It was released on Netflix on November 30, 2018.

 A third film, titled A Christmas Prince: The Royal Baby, was announced by Netflix on March 11, 2019, for a December 5, 2019, release.